After more than 15 years’ service life of the first large offshore wind farms in the North Sea, mostly positive

 The stress from seawater may be extensive in waters with high tidal activity, such as the Irish Sea or the English Channel.
 Thus, in particular, the protection of the wind turbine foundation, the transition piece (TP), is imperative.
 Long-term resistant coating systems with no need for future refurbishment – combined with flawless application operation activities – are essential, as offshore repair is costly.

 Following an uncertain start, the present offshore coating systems for windfarms have shown fine durability against the aggressive marine environment.
-Positive features from the first windfarms with more than 15 years of service are described.
-The importance of quality management, satisfactory coating performance testing and learnings from existing and decommissioned structures are explained in this paper.
+We explain importance of quality management, satisfactory coating performance testing and learnings from existing and decommissioned structures in this paper.

-In this paper experiences from site inspections of offshore wind farms in operation and from decommissioned constructions have been discussed.
+This paper deals with experiences from site inspections of offshore wind farms in operation and from decommissioned constructions.
 The trends seen in the offshore wind segment are requirements for corrosion protection being extended to at least 25 years’ maintenance-free service lifetime.

 This fact is also reflected in newly issued and coming standards where extended prequalification tests (such as long-term field exposure for 5 years, abrasion, impact and color retention tests) are included in order to convince owners and certifiers that new coating systems may actually have 25 years’ maintenance-free service lifetime.